‘Doing good does you good’– Mental Health Foundation

 People are likely to pay it forward

-If you look at most blogs or articles about Habits of successful or happy people you will find that kindness, gratitude, compliments are all listed.
+If you look at most blogs or articles about the habits of successful or happy people you will find that kindness, gratitude, and compliments are all listed.

-Most people don’t complete random acts of kindness to improve their longer term physical and mental health.
+Most people don’t complete random acts of kindness to improve their long term physical and mental health.
 That isn’t their motivation.
-Most people you ask will tell you that they do it because it is nice to make someone smile and that there is that ‘in the moment’ feel good factor.
+Most people you ask will tell you that they do it because it is nice to make someone smile and that there is that ‘at the moment’ feel-good factor.

 Use your smile to change the world; don’t let the world change your smile.